juxt/astro-website/src/pages/blog/the-fun-factor.md

 mode_ and our career is working, then programming is one of the best jobs in the world.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/pNzn6CIubKc" title="XT16 - Unleashing the Play Brain" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="aspect-video w-full" src="https://www.youtube.com/embed/pNzn6CIubKc" title="XT16 - Unleashing the Play Brain" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Looking at our conference it's all about having fun with technology.